When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 Why we resist our own transformation

-I’ve sat with people on the edge of real breakthrough who suddenly pull back.
-They convince themselves that “it’s not that bad” or “this is just who I am.”
+I have been on the edge of real breakthrough and pulled back.
+Convinced myself that “it’s not that bad” or “this is just who I am.”
+I know that place intimately.

 This isn’t self-sabotage in the way we usually think of it.
 It’s loyalty to our wounds.
 The pain we know feels safer than the unknown territory of wellness.
 Our suffering has become part of our identity.
 It’s woven into how we relate to others, how we understand ourselves, even how we connect spiritually.

-Some people have built entire relationships around their brokenness.
+Some of us have built entire relationships around our brokenness.
 “I’m the anxious one.”
 “I’m the one with the difficult past.”
 “I’m the caretaker because I know what it’s like to be neglected.”
 These roles feel solid.
 They give us a place to stand.

 Healing threatens to take that ground away.

 And on a deeper level, there can be an unconscious fear that if we heal, we’re somehow betraying what happened to us.
-As if our continued suffering is the only way to honor the gravity of our experiences.
+As if our continued suffering is the only way to honor our experiences.
 As if getting better means it wasn’t really that bad.

-Let me be clear: Your healing does not minimize your pain.
+Let me be clear about something I had to learn for myself: your healing does not minimize your pain.
 You can acknowledge the full weight of what you’ve been through and still choose to stop carrying it in your body.
+Both things can be true at the same time.

 What the healing journey actually looks like